 Molecule harvesting is a known biological mechanism in synaptic communication.
 One typical example is reuptake \cite{rudnick1993synapse}, which is the re-absorption of neurotransmitters in the synaptic cleft by neurotransmitter transporters on the pre-synaptic neuron.
 This mechanism is necessary for synaptic communication since it allows to recycle neurotransmitters and control the time duration of signal transmission.
 Motivated by this biological example, a recent study \cite{ahmadzadeh2022molecule} developed a spherical molecule harvesting TX model where the membrane is equipped with receptors that can react with information molecules.
 Specifically, the authors considered a homogeneous TX surface, where they assumed an infinite number of receptors cover the entire TX surface or a finite number of receptors with identical sizes are uniformly distributed over the TX surface.
 However, the analysis in \cite{ahmadzadeh2022molecule} may become inaccurate in practice as the receptors on the TX surface may have different sizes and arbitrary locations.
 In particular, receptor clustering \cite{duke2009equilibrium} is one phenomenon that leads to heterogeneous receptors on the cell membrane.
-Therefore, in this paper, we consider a spherical TX, whose membrane is covered by heterogeneous receptors that may have different sizes and arbitrary locations, and assume each receptor to be fully absorbing.
-Moreover, we model the transportation of molecules within the TX based on \cite{huang2021membrane}, where molecules are encapsulated within vesicles and later released from the TX through the fusion of the vesicle and the TX membrane.
-Instead of assuming an impulse of vesicles being released from the center of the TX as in \cite{huang2021membrane}, we consider the continuous generation of vesicles within the TX.
-Furthermore, we consider a transparent RX and investigate the channel impulse response (CIR), where we take into account the fact that molecules may degrade when they propagate from the TX to the RX.
+Thus, in this paper, we consider a spherical TX, whose membrane is covered by heterogeneous receptors that may have different sizes and arbitrary locations, and we assume each receptor to be fully absorbing.
+Moreover, we model the transportation of molecules within the TX based on \cite{huang2021membrane}, where molecules are encapsulated within vesicles and are later released from the TX through the fusion of the vesicle and the TX membrane.
+Rather than assuming an impulsive release of vesicles at the TX center as in \cite{huang2021membrane}, we model a more realistic scenario involving the continuous generation of vesicles within the TX.
+Furthermore, we consider a transparent receiver (RX) and investigate the channel impulse response (CIR), where we consider that molecules may degrade when they propagate from the TX to the RX.
 We emphasize that the analysis in \cite{ahmadzadeh2022molecule} is not applicable when considering heterogeneous boundary conditions and vesicle-based release at the TX.